-The Instructor of Record teaches the module or module component and is responsible for developing its content (Syllabus), for assignments, and grades.
+The Instructor of Record teaches the module or module component, is responsible for developing its content (syllabus), assignments, and grades, and is by default the examiner of this module.
+Exceptions to this rule may be approved by the responsible Dean.
 As a rule, the IoR holds a doctorate degree in a module-relevant field.
 Sufficient practical experience in the respective industry preferably on an executive level can substitute a PhD if approved by the Dean.